IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

-# *Image annotation app for UWTV surveys*
+# *Image annotation R Shiny app*

-This R Shiny application was built to annotate HD-stills from _Nephrops norvegicus_ UWTV surveys carried out by the Marine Institute.
+This R Shiny application was built to annotate footage (HD-stills) from _Nephrops norvegicus_ UWTV surveys carried out by the Marine Institute.

 ## Dependencies